prebitha/Predicting-Trades/Cluster Customer/Readme.md

 I Split this task into two portions

-### 1. Using KMeans to predict Cluster the customers.
+## SECTION 1.
+Using KMeans to predict Cluster the customers.

 DETAILS :